More than 300,000 extra doctors, nurses and other workers targeted in NHS plan

 – Almost double the number of adult nurse training places by 2031

-– Ramp up apprenticeships so students can “earn while they learn” – it is estimated that one in six (16%) of all training for clinical staff, including doctors, nurses and other health professionals, will be offered through degree apprenticeships by 2028, including 850 doctor apprenticeships
+– Ramp up apprenticeships so students can “earn while they learn” – it is estimated that one in six (16 per cent) of all training for clinical staff, including doctors, nurses and other health professionals, will be offered through degree apprenticeships by 2028, including 850 doctor apprenticeships

-– A 40% rise in nurse associate training places over five years
+– A 40 per cent rise in nurse associate training places over five years

 – New medical schools in parts of the country where there are the greatest staffing shortages.

-Meanwhile, the NHS is to crack down on spending from expensive agency staff, with health leaders ordered to cut the bill by £10 billion by 2036/37.
+Meanwhile, the NHS is to crack down on spending from expensive agency staff, with health leaders ordered to cut the bill by £10bn by 2036/37.

 Nurses will also be allowed to start work as soon as they graduate in May, instead of in September as they do currently.